Netcracker/KubeMarine/docs/public/Installation.md

     ```
 3. Run `install` procedure with tasks `prepare.package_manager.manage_packages,prepare.system.modprobe,prepare.system.zram`.
 These tasks will install package with ZRAM, activate kernel ZRAM module and configure ZRAM mount.

-Note that all noes will be gracefully drained/rebooted multiple times during these tasks execution.
+Note that all nodes will be gracefully drained/rebooted multiple times during these tasks execution.

+##### Changing ZRAM size on the existing environment

+Lets assume you want to change existing 1G ZRAM mount size to 2G.
+In this case it is recommended to use following steps:
+1. Run [`reconfigure` maintenance procedure](/docs/public/Maintenance.md#reconfigure-procedure) with new appropriate kubelet settings:
+    ```yaml
+    services:
+      kubeadm_kubelet:
+        containerLogMaxSize: 5Mi
+        containerLogMaxFiles: 2
+        systemReserved:
+          memory: 2G # Note that reserved size should be increased accordingly
+    ```
+2. Update `cluster.yaml` with new required ZRAM size
+    ```yaml
+      zram:
+      - state: present
+        path: /var/log/pods
+        size: 2048
+    ```
+3. Run `install` procedure with task `prepare.system.zram`.

+Note that all nodes will be gracefully drained/rebooted after this task execution.

 ##### Disabling ZRAM on the existing environment